Addressing NIST SP 800 Security Controls Guidelines with Vulnerability Management

 SP 800-53 recommends a set of security controls that represents IT security best practices endorsed by the U.S. Department of Defense, Intelligence Community and Civil agencies to produce “the most broad-based and comprehensive set of safeguards and countermeasures ever developed for information systems.”

 In revision 3 of the guideline, NIST further incorporated penetration testing as a key security control, stating it should be used to “improve the readiness of the organization [and] to improve the security state of the system and organization.”
-CORE Insight Enterprise and CORE Impact Pro offer powerful, automated penetration testing capabilities for government red teams and security organizations.
+Core Insight and Core Impact Pro offer powerful, automated penetration testing capabilities for government red teams and security organizations.

 How Core Security Solutions Help

-Using Core Security’s test and measurement solutions, CORE Insight Enterprise and CORE Impact Pro, security professionals proactively validate their security controls while revealing actual paths that attackers could take to expose critical assets.
+Using Core Security’s test and measurement solutions, Core Insight and Core Impact Pro, security professionals proactively validate their security controls while revealing actual paths that attackers could take to expose critical assets.

-CORE Insight Enterprise continuously replicates threats while seeking to compromise defined business assets through web, network and client-side channels.
-CORE Insight Enterprise helps security executives to benchmark and measure enterprise-wide security posture, verify actual business risks, and validate mandated security controls.
+Core Insight continuously replicates threats while seeking to compromise defined business assets through web, network and client-side channels.
+Core Insight helps security executives to benchmark and measure enterprise-wide security posture, verify actual business risks, and validate mandated security controls.

 Addressing NIST SP 800-137: “Information Security Continuous Monitoring” with CORE Insight Enterprise